sebhildebrandt/systeminformation/README.md

 #### Still need Version 4?

-If you need the lates version 4 release of the package (for compatibility reasons), you can install version 4 (latest release) with
+If you need version 4 (for compatibility reasons), you can install version 4 (latest release) like this

 ```bash
 $ npm install systeminformation@4 —save